MS in Disability Access and Inclusion

 • Comprehensive Examination Not required.

-• Thesis, Project, or Course-Work-Only Options Thesis or course-work-only options are required.
+• Thesis, Project, or Coursework-Only Options Coursework-only is required.
 No other options are available.

-• Assistive Technology Concentration Course-Work-Only Option: Students in the Assistive Technology concentration electing the course-work-only option must register for 3 hours of DHD 590 with a faculty member or DHD 441, and take an additional 3 hours of DHD courses, approved by the advisor.
+• Assistive Technology Concentration: Students in the Assistive Technology concentration must register for 6 semester hours of DHD coursework in a focus area approved by the advisor; and select an additional 6 semester hours approved by the advisor.

 Interdepartmental Concentrations